mcgregol/sk8te/README.md

 # SK8TE User Manual by ACHIEVE

 SK8TE is your tool to configure and manage Stryd sensors.
-Capabilities include, player assignment, clock synchronization, hardware identification, and data extraction.
+Capabilities include player assignment, clock synchronization, hardware identification, and data extraction.

 ## Installation